visionml/pytracking/INSTALL_win.md

 This is thecomplicated part.
 There are two options:

-##### 1: Install pre-build Precise ROI pooling package
+##### Install pre-build Precise ROI pooling package

 DiMP and ATOM trackers need Precise ROI pooling module (https://github.com/vacancy/PreciseRoIPooling).
 You can download the [pre-build binary file](https://visionml.github.io/dimp/prroi_pool.pyd) (build on Windows 10) and install it.
-Or you could build your own package by following [Build Precise ROI pooling with Visual Studio (Optional)](#2: Build Precise ROI pooling with Visual Studio (Optional)).
+Or you could build your own package by following [Build Precise ROI pooling with Visual Studio (Optional)](#build-precise-roi-pooling-with-visual-studio-optional).

 + The package is built with VS2015, so in some cases (such as you don't have VS2015) you will need to install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) from Microsoft.